August 01, 2019

 HCM runs in families as a dominate genetic trait.
 About 1 in 500 people carries the gene.

-"Our comprehensive program is dedicated to and understands HCM patients," Dr. Wiley says.
+"Our program is dedicated to and understands HCM patients," Dr. Wiley says.
 "We understand their hereditary patterns and genetic concerns.
 If one parent has the abnormal HCM gene, each child has a 50% chance of inheriting the disease."

 But no one in George's family had been diagnosed with HCM, which is why Dr. Wiley's diagnosis came as a surprise.